COMP2404/RepoYourCar/README.txt

 3. Some of the Cancel buttons do not work.
 We changed this when switching over to a better MVC and ran out of time to change them all back.

+4. The Process is not killed when the X is clicked

+5. The error checking has stopped working on the main form.
+It is still implemented, but the dialog boxes do not show up anymore.
+It will also seg fault if any field is left blank.